-We improve upon the mprotect approach by (1) avoiding the system call context switch; (2) by servicing page protection requests in batches to amortize some of their costs; and (3) coalescing redundant requests such as protection and unprotecting the same page.
-To accomplish this, the kernel and process share a DRAM-based buffer used for a lockless producer-consumer queue [23].
+To protect pages, the kernel and process share a memory buffer used as a lockless producer-consumer queue [24].
 The process inserts the addresses of the non-volatile memory pages that require protection against writes, and a kernel thread periodically removes these requests from the queue to protect them.
-The kernel thread sorts the requests and performs protection changes on ranges of pages; consolidation amortizes the cost of modifying the structures associated with the address space of the process (an expensive operation in Linux).
-The kernel thread must now only flush the TLB once per batch of requests.
+The kernel thread sorts the requests and performs protection changes on ranges of pages.
+This approach confers two advantages:

+- Changing the protection on ranges of pages and consolidating multiple requests to the same pages amortizes the cost of modifying the structures associated with the address space of the process (an expensive operation in Linux, as detailed in the next section); - Batch processing requests means that the kernel only flushes the TLB once per batch, instead of once per protection operation, reducing slowdown imposed by frequent TLB invalidations.